IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 **Note** Creation of new datasets is done with a ``POST`` onto dataverses.
 See Dataverses_ section.

-**Note** In all commands below, except where it's stated that version is referred by its ID, dataset versions can be referred to as:
+**Note** In all commands in this section and its subsections, except where it's stated that version is referred by its ID, dataset versions can be referred to as:

 * ``:draft``  the draft version, if any
 * ``:latest`` either a draft (if exists) or the latest published version.